 After photographing nature’s masterpiece, we descend for a hearty lunch in Cusipata, sharing stories of the climb.
 Our private transport returns you to Cusco by 3:00 pm, completing a 10-hour immersion in Andean magic that lingers long after the mountain fades from view.

-- Meals: Nutritious breakfast and lunch in Cusipata.
+- Breakfast and lunch in Cusipata.

 - Entrance Fees: Admission ticket to Rainbow Mountain.